ndrean/binyJS/Readme.md

 ```

 - [data-action] These datasets link a component to an action that you will define; it looks like `data-action="create"` where "create" is the function you build.
 You will also need to declare the _targeted component_: this tells _where_ you want to render the reactive data.
 You can choose another name than "action".
-- [global listeners] You can ahve "click", "submit", "input".
+- [global listeners] You can have "click", "submit", "input".
 Inside your global listener, you must declare the target for each reactive state variable.
 The target contains the dataset, so you get the `data-action` that you must set.
 It looks like `data.target=tbody`.
 You can also declare extra dependencies via a dataset if your component requires to read data hardcoded in the DOM.
 In the "todo" example, you have:

 ```js
 document.addEventListener("input", ({ data, target }) => {